Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Simulation Study

-Aiming to evaluate the statistical power of the three inferential methods, we consider the same model as introduced at the beginning of the section with no bias ($\Delta^\star=0$ and $\Gamma^\star=1$) and varying the treatment effect from $0, 0.2, 0.4, 0.6, 0.8$, and $1$, so that the potential outcome under treatment is, $Y(1)=Y(0)+\tau$ for $\tau = 0, 0.2, 0.4, 0.6, 0.8$ or $1$.
+Aiming to evaluate the statistical power of the three inferential methods, we consider the same model as introduced at the beginning of the section with no bias ($\Delta^\star=0$ and $\Gamma^\star=1$) and a majority common support.
+We vary the treatment effect from $0, 0.2, 0.4, 0.6, 0.8$, and $1$, so that the potential outcome under treatment is $Y(1)=Y(0)+\tau$ for $\tau = 0, 0.2, 0.4, 0.6, 0.8$ or $1$.
 We study the power of the proposed method with various choices of sensitivity parameters for the analysis, $\Delta=0,0.2,0.4,0.6$ and $\Gamma=1,1.2,1.5,1.8$.
 The results in Figure~\ref{fig:power} show that the combined method can control the Type I error well in all cases.
 As $\Gamma$ increases, the power of using OS alone drops; as $\Delta$ increases, the power of using RCT alone drops; but the combined method keeps robust performance.